 LITES ADDENDUM: LITES is a special designation applied to Stock Classes to implement a horsepower limit.
 Ski Lites are Stock Class Ski PWC with a maximum of 85 Horsepower as furnished by the manufacturer.
-Runabout Lites are Stock Class Runabout PWC with a maximum of 220 Horsepower as furnished by the manufacturer.
-The IJSBA will publish an official list of OEM Horsepower for all homologated models.
+Runabout Lites are Four Stroke powered Stock Class Normally Aspirated PWC Runabout PWC under 2000cc.
+Two Stroke Runabout PWC, under 1300cc, built to Limited Class specifications may compete in Runabout Lites.